Green Dot Strategy

 - Attend an awareness event with three male friends.

 - Organize a men's event to raise money to support violence prevention.

 - Text your three best guy friends that you went to the Green Dot training and you want to talk to them about it.

-- Ask 5 people in your life how power-based personal violence has impacted them (directly or indirectly) and listen to their response.
+- Ask 5 people in your life how sexual and gender-based interpersonal violence has impacted them (directly or indirectly) and listen to their response.

 - Think about the women in your life that you care most about, and consider that they have 1 in 3 odds of becoming victims of violence in their lifetime.

 - Tell one person how you would feel if she did become a victim.

 - Educate yourself about the impact of violence on victims and those who love them.